uidaholib/spec-docs/content/processing/spreadsheet.md

 Rather than beginning to work in the template, you'll want to make a copy by using **Save As** into the proper file location.
 To save properly, follow this pile path: *Share Point > spec > Collections > Processed Collections > Finding Aid Files > choose the group you're adding to > add a folder with your collections identifier (ex: MG 571)*

+Fields in the spreadsheet template that are colored RED are required fields.
+This template is usually used for collections that are more than one box.
+Alternately, small collections can be added manually in ArchiveSpace.

 {% capture text %}
-**NOTE:** Fields in the spreadsheet template that are colored RED are required fields.
+**NOTE:** If using the spreadsheet to *update* a resource record, the below procedures will be the same.
+The upload process to ArchivesSpace will also be the same.
 {% endcapture %}

 {% include alert.html text=text color="warning" %}